SP22: ENVS-119 Sec 80 - Energy and Environ

 Zoom lecture recording: NONE (Break-out rooms)

-Watch: GasLand, the movie (link)2010 American documentary written and directed by Josh Fox (Wikipedia)
+Watch: GasLand, the movie (link) Download GasLand, the movie (link)Play media comment.2010 American documentary written and directed by Josh Fox Links to an external site.
+(Wikipedia Links to an external site.)

 Q. What are the claims and counter-claims about the American gas boom and the hydraulic fracking technology that allowed it? (list possible environmental and societal impacts, and the natural gas/US energy security link)